Plumbing Repair Cost Guide

 Do Some Plumbers Use Flat-Rate Plumbing Pricing?

 Though most plumbing repairs are priced on an hourly basis, some plumbers may use flat-rate plumbing pricing.
-This is typically done for small jobs, like replacing a faucet, that can be done quickly.
+This is typically done for small jobs, like replacing a faucet, which can be done quickly.
+You can expect to pay around $200 to $250 (CAD 250 to CAD 315) if your plumber uses flat-fee pricing.
 It may also be done for more major jobs like handling the piping for a bathroom.
-Since there's so much variation for flat-rate pricing, you can expect this to be anywhere from $75 to $6,000.
+How much you pay depends on the type of work you need.

 - Clearing a clogged drain